fprasx/unlocked/mdbook/src/code/alloc/reserve.md

 ```

-Now, we calculate the number of allocations we've made:
+Now, we calculate the number of allocations we've made.

-The highest bit function returns the highest set bit in a number.
+`highest_bit` returns the highest set bit in a number.
 A bit is set
 if it's equal to one.
 The highest set bit of 7 (`0b111`), for example, is 2
 (0-indexed).
 Since the buckets are increasing by a factor of two each time, the
 highest set bit of the indices in each bucket is one greater than the highest